ijchen/pair/README.md

 will first be recovered and dropped, ending the borrow of the owner.
 At that point, the owner can safely be recovered and the `Pair` deconstructed.

+# Feature Flags

+The following feature flags are available:
+- `std` (enabled by default) - Enables usage of the standard library within pair.
+Without the standard library, pair cannot handle panics as gracefully.

 # Related Projects

 | Crate | Macro free | No `alloc` | Maintained | Soundness |